runaevalina/Mini_projects/README.md

 # Mini_projects
-Here I will collect small projects more similar to ad-hoc reports
+Here I will collect small projects more similar to ad-hoc reports.

 1. Summer’17 is over, let’s check the **[bookings in the hotel.](https://github.com/runaevalina/Sales_Transactions_Orders/tree/main/Bookings%20_in_hotels)**